June 1, 2018

 In-depth analysis of participants’ biological data revealed that listening to audiobooks elicited a more intense physiological and emotional reaction than watching a screen.

-“Listening to a story on Audible produced greater emotional and physiological engagement than watching the scene on a screen, as measured by both heart rate and electro-dermal activity,” Dr. Joe Devlin, ACN
+“Listening to a story on Audible produced greater emotional and physiological engagement than watching the scene on a screen, as measured by both heart rate and electro-dermal activity,” Prof. Joe Devlin, ACN

 Interestingly, in the short questionairres they filled out before and after clips, the participants reported that they were less

 engaged with audio than with video, although their physiological response

 suggests that the reverse is true.
 In other words, there was a disconnect between the conscious experience of watching the videos vs. listening to the stories and the sub-conscious emotional one, possibly indicating that although participants find it easier to relate to the story in video form, they engage more deeply when listening to the audio book.

 The analysis also showed that that audiobooks produced more consistent

 patterns of physiological change than films or TV clips, suggesting that the

 format may give authors better control of the emotional responses of their